jayannee/zurich/README.md

        git add myfile

 7. When you want to send your current version to the server:
+    # e.g. upload a file to the github requires both these steps

        git commit -am "short message"
        git push origin master   #”push” == upload